CLIMADA-project/climada_petals/doc/glofas_rf.rst

 You can download the ``gumbel-fit.nc`` and ``flood-maps.nc`` files from there.
 Place them in the data directory you created in the last section.

-If you downloaded the data and placed it into the ``glofas-computation`` directory, you can directly proceed with `compute`_.
+If you downloaded the data and placed it into the ``glofas-computation`` directory, you can directly proceed with :ref:`computing flood footprints <compute>`.
 If not, you will have to follow the next steps to compute the input data yourself:

 Optional: Create Input Data Using ``setup``